 Originally there were two dogwood trees that sat side by side with the larger dogwood blocking the view of the front door.
 We removed the smaller dogwood and successfully transplanted the larger one in its place—basically switched places.
 Now you have a strong clear view of the front door.
 Four years later the garden is healthy and still looking beautiful.

 Tulips, Tassle Fern, Heucheras and Alliums

 The 'before' photo shows puny white lion statues that are out of proportion to the large concrete pillars they sit on, and to the massiveness of the house.
 We sourced two urn shaped planters and designed the plant material — the planters are now in proportion to the house and strengthen an entry 'welcome' statement, especially important since the front door is not visible.

-Jennifer and George's 1912 house sits on a corner and has two lengthy sidewalk planting beds that run down both streets.
+Jennifer and George's historic 1912 house sits on a corner and has two lengthy sidewalk planting beds that run down both streets.
 The 'before' photo shows planting beds with dying plants and a smorgasbord of plant material.
 To create beauty and sophistication, I used only three evergreen plants in repetition.
 In the spring, 200 red tulip blooms create excitement, color and beauty!

 Stone Pot Trio